The History of Black Powder - an entirely new view

 The term "black powder" first appeared only in about 1890.
 Before this time it was called "gun powder" or simply "powder".
 The change of its name became necessary to distinguish it from the recently invented "white powder", as nitro cellulose powder was called at first.
 It should be noted that gun powder actually was dark-gray to dark cafe-brown and not black.
 The deeply black colour of todays black powder is caused by the graphite coating, used to improve its flow properties and damp resistance.

 Key ingredient is saltpeter.
 The burning of any organic substance is accelerated by adding saltpeter.
 That's so obvious; the discoverer of saltpeter certainly would have observed this characteristic property of this new substance right away.
+Certainly we'll never find out the real discoverer's name.
+But let's see if we can narrow the time and place where saltpeter and black powder was discovered.

 Here an experiment with a mixture of saltpeter and sawdust.